1j01/simple-console/README.md

 The console's `<input>` element.
-Useful for adding controls/widgets e.g. `console.input.parentElement.appendChild(button)`
+Useful for adding controls/widgets i.e. `console.input.parentElement.appendChild(widget)`

 #### `console.addButton(action)`

-Add a button to the right of the console's input area and returns the button element.
+Adds a button to the right of the console's input area and returns the button element.

 `action` should be a function.

 #### `console.addPopupButton(updatePopup)`

-Add a button with a popup to the right of the console's input area and returns the button element.
+Adds a button with a popup to the right of the console's input area and returns the button element.

 `updatePopup(popupElement)` should update the contents of the popup.